-The Port is subject to various risk of loss including general liability, property and casualty, and workers' compensation.
+The Port is subject to various risk of loss, including general liability, property and casualty, and workers' compensation.
 The Port carries commercial insurance for all risks of loss with the following exceptions: (i) workers' compensation; (ii) property damage to most Port owned vehicles; (iii) employee health and accident; (iv) professional liability; and (v) losses due to seismic events.

-More specifically, the Port carries the following insurance (listed coverage limits and related deductible amounts are effective July 1, 2018): (i) marine general liability coverage of \$100.0 million, subject to a deductible of \$100,000 per occurrence; (ii) hull and machinery liability coverage of \$1.1 million, subject to a deductible of \$100,000 per occurrence; (iii) commercial property insurance for losses up to the insured appraised value of Port facilities, subject to a maximum of \$1.0 billion and a deductible of \$750,000 per occurrence (\$150,000 per occurrence for the Port's cargo cranes); and (iv) public officials and employee liability coverage of \$5.0 million, subject to a deductible of \$50,000 per occurrence.
-The Port also carries insurance coverage for employee dishonesty, auto liability, property damage for certain high value Port vehicles, water pollution, and data processing equipment.
+More specifically, the Port carries the following insurance (listed coverage limits and related deductible amounts are effective July 1, 2019): (i) marine general liability coverage of \$100.0 million, subject to a deductible of \$100,000 per occurrence; (ii) hull and machinery liability coverage of \$1.1 million, subject to a deductible of \$100,000 per occurrence; (iii) commercial property insurance for losses up to the insured appraised value of Port facilities, subject to a maximum of \$1.0 billion and a deductible of \$750,000 per occurrence (\$150,000 per occurrence for the Port's cargo cranes); and (iv) public officials and employee liability coverage of \$5.0 million, subject to a deductible of \$50,000 per occurrence.
+The Port also carries insurance coverage for employee dishonesty, auto liability, property damage for certain high-value Port vehicles, water pollution, and data processing equipment.
 In addition to the above, the Port requires its tenants, licensees, and contractors on all contracts to carry commercial general liability insurance in various amounts naming the Port Commission and the City as additional insured parties.
 Tenants whose operations pose a significant environmental risk are also required to post an environmental oversight deposit and an environmental performance deposit.

 Losses from workers' compensation claims of Port employees, the deductible portion of insured losses, and losses from other uninsured risks must be funded by current revenues or reserves.
-Settled claims have not exceeded commercial insurance coverage in any of the past three fiscal years.
 The administration of workers' compensation, including estimates of recorded and incurred but not reported claims, is provided by the City.
-The workers' compensation liability as of June 30, 2018 and 2017 has been evaluated by an independent actuary.
+The workers' compensation liability as of June 30, 2019 and 2018 has been evaluated by an independent actuary.